umgbhalla/starred/README.md

 ## Others

+- [svfat/awesome-celery](https://github.com/svfat/awesome-celery) - A curated list of awesome things related to Celery (distributed task queue)
+- [jla524/fromthetensor](https://github.com/jla524/fromthetensor) - From the Tensor to Stable Diffusion, a rough outline for a 9 week course.
 - [karpathy/LLM101n](https://github.com/karpathy/LLM101n) - LLM101n: Let's build a Storyteller
 - [zhanymkanov/fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices) - FastAPI Best Practices and Conventions we used at our startup
 - [Kludex/fastapi-tips](https://github.com/Kludex/fastapi-tips) - FastAPI Tips by The FastAPI Expert!